bxparks/rpn83p/docs/DEVELOPER.md

 User flags, on the other hand, may be provided in the future, probably when keystroke programming is added.
 They are definitely useful in calculator programs.

-### Traditional RPN System

-It may be a personal preference, but I believe that the traditional RPN system from older HP calculators are easier to use than the modern RPL calculators (introduced with the HP-28S series, and continuing through the HP-48/49/50 series.)
-Consistency with the traditional RPN calculators seems important for ease of use.
-For example, even though it is actually slightly easier to implement an RPN entry system that separates the input buffer from the `X` register (like RPL systems do), the RPN83P goes out of its way to mimic the behavior of the traditional RPN calculators.

 ### Includes Useful Features